Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/blockdev/paride.rst

 beginning with paride:, a protocol module's name or a driver's name) and include that with your bug report.
 You can submit a bug report in one of two ways.
-Either send it directly to the author of the PARIDE suite, by e-mail to grant@torque.net, or join the linux-parport mailing list and post your report there.
+Either send it directly to the author of the PARIDE suite, by e-mail to grant@torque.net, or join the linaos-parport mailing list and post your report there.

 3.5  For more information or help
 ---------------------------------

-You can join the linux-parport mailing list by sending a mail message
+You can join the linaos-parport mailing list by sending a mail message
 to:

-		linux-parport-request@torque.net
+		linaos-parport-request@torque.net

 with the single word::